ownriver/Railway-Track-Defect-Detection-System/README.md

 - **Source Code:** [GitHub Repository](https://github.com/mohammadBilal03/SIH_INTERNAL_ROUND_2_TopCoder)

 - How to run locally?

--
-- Run in the terminal npm run start to host backend locally at port 5000
+- Run in the terminal (npm run start) to host backend locally at port 5000.

-Run in the terminal npm run dev to host front end at local host 5173
+- Run in the terminal (npm run dev) to host frontend locally at port 5173.